xAnt01x/Ecommerce-angular-1-of-2-/README.md

 ## SETUP

-1) Put all the angular files in a folder called, for example, 'angular-ecommerce';
+1) Put all the angular files in a folder called, for example, `angular-ecommerce`;
-2) Open the GitHub Repository called 'Ecommerce-springboot-2-of-2' and catch the files, open in a IDE and run the application;
+2) Open the GitHub Repository called `Ecommerce-springboot-2-of-2` and catch the files, open in a IDE and run the application;
-3) Run all the SQL Script files in the folder 'db-scripts' in, for example, MySql Workbench and run all;
+3) Run all the SQL Script files in this repository in the folder `db-scripts` in, for example, MySql Workbench and run all;
 4) Enjoy this Ecommerce!

 ## User credentials for Login

-- email: 'ecommerceapp@gmail.com';
+- email: `ecommerceapp@gmail.com`;
-- password: 'angularecommerce';
+- password: `angularecommerce`;

 Try to complete an order!